ozyurtf/cpu-scheduler/README.md

 - stack/stack pointer *(points to the thread's stack in the process)*
 - thread state

-Until now, we talked about different features of the threads, their benefits, where they are created etc. But we didn't mention about how they are created.
+At this point, we already talked about different features of the threads, their benefits, where they are created, etc. But we didn't mention about how these threads created.

 ### How Threads Are Created ?